Advanced Primary Stroke Center

 Methodist Hospital is an approved stroke center in LA County with advanced capabilities to care for stroke victims and is approved by The Joint Commission as an advanced primary stroke center.
 Methodist Hospital uses a multidisciplinary stroke team system that includes the emergency physician, neurologist, neurosurgeon, radiologist, attending physician, nurse practitioner, nurse educator, registered nurse, physical therapist, occupational therapist and speech therapist.

 Normally, paramedics take stroke patients to the nearest hospital, but some patients must be transferred again for advanced treatment.
 If stroke patients are within 30 minutes of a stroke center that can diagnose and treat stroke patients with the latest evidenced-based medicine, paramedics will take them to that facility.
 However, people must know to call 911 as soon as someone around them begins to show signs of stroke.

-In June 2010, Methodist Hospital was designated a “Get With the Guidelines – Stroke Bronze Performance Achievement Award Hospital” by the American Heart Association.
+Methodist Hospital is designated a “Get With the Guidelines – Stroke Gold Plus Quality Achievement Award” by the American Heart Association and the American Stroke Association.
 This means that the hospital has met stringent AHA guidelines “to improve quality of patient care and outcomes” for stroke patients.

 Find a Physician